calroc/Thun/docs/reference/Function-Reference.md

 ## abs

-Return the absolute value of the argument.
+Take an integer from the stack and replace it with its absolute value.

 ------------------------------------------------------------------------

 ## add

-Add two numbers together: a + b.
+Take two integers from the stack and replace them with their sum.

 ------------------------------------------------------------------------

-## &&
+## and

 Combinator